Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Background and Related Work

 Video analysis has become an increasingly significant area of research, particularly as social media platforms transition towards video-centric content.
 The rise of short video services like TikTok underscores the growing importance of video in the digital age.
 Advances in computer vision technology have reached a stage where real-world applications are not just feasible but increasingly sophisticated.
 Problems such as video summarization and key frame extraction have been addressed, offering novel solutions and methodologies~\cite{DBLP:journals/air/SainiKKSN23, liu2003novel}.

-Despite these advancements, earlier work like that of Beeferman et al.~\cite{beeferman2019radiotalk} faced challenges in transcribing large volumes of audio data—284,000 hours of radio—due to the limitations in transcription models at the time.
-This illustrates the speed at which the field has evolved, given that current models for transcription have improved considerably.
+Earlier works ~\cite{beeferman2019radiotalk} faced challenges in transcribing large volumes of audio data—284,000 hours of radio—due to the limitations in transcription models at the time.
+The current models for transcription have improved considerably showcasing a rapid evolution of the field.
 Videos present a complex interplay of multiple modalities, including visuals, text, and audio.
-While each of these can be analyzed independently, their true power lies in how they interact.
-Renoust et al.~\cite{renoust2016visual} explored this by using deep neural networks for face detection and text counting metrics to measure politicians' screen time.
-Their work demonstrated the capability of modern AI techniques in analyzing large video datasets, offering insights into complex social dynamics.
+While each can be analyzed independently, their true power lies in how they interact. \citet{renoust2016visual} explored this by using deep neural networks for face detection and text counting metrics to measure politicians' screen time.
+Their work demonstrated the capability of AI techniques in analyzing large video datasets, offering insights into complex social dynamics.
+The GDELT Project~\cite{gdeltprojectGDELTSummary} provides web-based interfaces for analyzing caption text and other on-screen elements but lacks in-depth labelling related to voice tone or content being discussed.

-In comparison, the GDELT Project~\cite{gdeltprojectGDELTSummary} has provided web-based interfaces for analyzing caption text and other on-screen elements, but it lacks in-depth labeling related to voice tone or specific content being discussed.
-Our work aims to fill these gaps.
-We not only analyze a comparable dataset of video but also enrich it by labeling content related to what is spoken, who is on-screen, and the tone of voice used.

-Overall, our research builds on recent advancements in various domains of artificial intelligence.
+Our work fills these gaps by analyzing a comparable dataset of videos and enriches it by labelling content related to what is spoken, who is on-screen, and the tone of voice used.
+Overall, our research builds on recent advancements in various domains of AI.
 We leverage state-of-the-art models in image processing for tasks such as face and gender recognition, utilize speech processing algorithms to identify instances of shouting, and employ speech-to-text models to capture the spoken content.
-In doing so, we aim to provide a holistic, multi-modal analysis that can serve as a robust foundation for future studies in video analytics.
+We aim to provide a holistic, multi-modal analysis that can serve as a robust foundation for future studies in video analytics.